icevik/flowise_db/README.md

+Attention!
+The following tutorial has been tested and implemented on the “Ubuntu 24.04 LTS” operating system.

 # Flowise Database Synchronization

 This project is a tool to synchronize Flowise database with Supabase.
 This way you can store and manage your Flowise database on different platforms.